hannesfrank/remnote-schedule/README.md

 ## Roadmap

+- [ ] **Turn roadmap into issues!** :tounge:
 - [x] Read events from RemNote
-  - [ ] Proper error handling.
+  - [ ] Proper error handling with feedback.
 What happens if you are zoomed into the schedule?
 Or the plugin is itself a child of schedule?
+  - [ ] Make `get_by_name` work to find "Schedule" anywhere in the subtree.
 - [x] Ignore non-event Rems
 - [x] Tags
   - [ ] Auto color tags so we don't have to install stylus.